Windows 7 end of support and Microsoft 365 Apps

 Version 2002 will be available until January 2023 and will receive security updates, as needed, during that time.
 For a list of security updates included in releases of Version 2002, see Release notes for Microsoft 365 Apps Security Updates.

-Versions on Semi-Annual Channel are available usually for only 14 months, but we're making an exception for Version 2002 in order to align with the availability dates of Windows 7 ESU.
-This extended availability for Version 2002 also applies to other update channels, such as Monthly and Semi-Annual (Targeted).
+Versions of Semi-Annual Enterprise Channel are available usually for only 14 months, but we're making an exception for Version 2002 in order to align with the availability dates of Windows 7 ESU.
+This extended availability for Version 2002 also applies to other update channels, such as Current Channel and Semi-Annual Enterprise Channel (Preview).